radraw/kubernetes-docs/pages/k8s/using-vault.md

 An existing **CDK** deployment which is using Vault can easily transition to **Vault** simply by following the same steps as above, redeploying the same base bundle that you initially deployed on top of the existing deployment with the addition of the overlay and then following the steps to unseal **Vault**.
-This will transition all of the components of the cluster to the new CA and certificates (this will include restarting all of the worker nodes and result in a brief bit of downtime).
+This will transition all of the components of the cluster to the new CA and certificates.
 Once that is complete, you will need to re-download the `kubectl` config file, since it contains the certificate info for connecting to the cluster.
 Once you are satisfied with the state of the cluster, you can remove the **EasyRSA** application with:

 ```bash
 juju remove-application easyrsa